aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ![apply-borders-shading-aspose-words-java-2](applying-formatting-to-table-row-and-cell_7.png)

-The following code example demonstrates how to format a table and cell with different borders and shadings.
+The following code example shows how to format a table and cell with different borders and shadings.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-ApplyBordersAndShading-ApplyBordersAndShading.java" >}}